joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 }
 ~~~

 Looks simple enough, right?
 We're looping through ten records and pushing the descriptions onto an array.
 What could go wrong?
 But some of you are already smirking because you know what's going to happen.
 For some reason, this code produces an array with ten identical values, the description value from the last incident in the result set.
 But why?
-For this we have to understand the difference between pass by value and pass by reference.
+For this we have to understand the difference between pass-by-value and pass-by-reference.

-When you store something in a variable, what's really happening is the system is creating a space in memory to hold your value, and then it's remembering where that space in memory is with a memory address, called a pointer.
-In JavaScript, if you assign one variable into another variable, as long as the source variable contains a primitive type (string, number, boolean, and a few others), the contents will get copied from that variable into the target variable.
-Now each variable has its own copy of the value in memory, and it's own separate memory address pointer.
-This is called "pass by value".
+When you store something in a variable, what really happens is a space is created in memory to hold your value, then that spaces is tracked with a memory address, called a pointer.
+In JavaScript, if you assign one variable into another variable, as long as the source variable contains a primitive type (string, number, boolean, and a few others), the contents will get copied from that memory address to a new memory address so each variable will end up with its own separate memory address pointer and its own copy of the value.
+This is called "pass-by-value".

 You can prove to yourself each variable has its own copy of the value by modifying one and verifying the other doesn't get modified.